 Delicious Skillet Gnocchi With Miso Butter and Asparagus Recipe

 This skillet gnocchi with miso butter and asparagus is just what you need.
-Crispy golden gnocchi meets tender asparagus, which is tossed in a delicious miso butter sauce, rich and full of umami.
+This crispy golden gnocchi meets tender asparagus, which is tossed in a delicious miso butter sauce, rich and full of umami.
 It’s a beautiful blend of Italian comfort and Japanese depth – ready in just 25 minutes and made in one pan!
-Whether you’re looking for something comforting or trying to impress guests with something unique, this dish checks all the boxes for flavor, simplicity, and elegance.
+Whenever I feel like making a comforting dish to impress guests at home, I try something new with this recipe that is full of flavor, simplicity, and elegance.

 Skillet Gnocchi with Miso Butter & Asparagus (One-Pan Meal)